-Thank you to everyone who has got in touch about beer duty and tax on pubs.
-As I have said before I appreciate the importance of this issue particularly as pubs having been hit so hard by COVID-19 and another difficult Christmas due to the Omicron variant.
+Thank you for contacting me about tax on beer and pubs.
+I appreciate the importance of this issue, particularly with pubs having been hit so hard by COVID-19 and another difficult Christmas due to the Omicron variant.

-I believe that pubs are a vital part of our high streets and social fabric in communities throughout the country.
-I have received countless emails from constituents expressing how difficult they found lockdowns precisely because their local pubs, its staff and other regulars were a really valued part of their lives.
+Pubs are a vital part of our high streets and social fabric in communities throughout the country.
 They also play an important role in our national economy.
-Before the coronavirus pandemic the hospitality sector was supporting 900,000 jobs, with many of those younger workers, generating £23 billion in economic value and providing £13 billion in tax revenues.
-Hospitality will be a key part of our national recovery but I am aware that pubs face a range of tax pressures, including beer duty, business rates and VAT.
-Even before the pandemic, pubs were under severe threat, with a 15% fall in their number from 2010 to 2020.
-Behind those figures are jobs lost and communities no longer able to gather in the same way.
+Indeed, before the pandemic, the sector was supporting 900,000 jobs, generating £23 billion in economic value and providing £13 billion in tax revenues.
+I am aware, though, that pubs face a range of tax pressures, including beer duty, business rates and VAT.
+Even before the pandemic, they were under severe threat, with a 15% fall in their number from 2010 to 2020.